 Preparing to Apply

 Reach out to current students.
-Even if you don’t have any personal connections to MIT Sloan, you can reach out to current students and get their insight and advice.
-On the school’s Clubs page, you’ll find a list of all campus clubs.
+Even if you don’t have any personal connections to Tuck, you can reach out to current students and get their insight and advice.
+You can find a list of all campus clubs and activities on the school’s website.
 Find a few clubs that fit your personal and professional interests, and reach out to the officers.
 Remember: These are very busy MBA students so you don’t want to intrude too much on their time, but you could ask for a 10- to 15-minute conversation or elicit some advice via e-mail.
 Come prepared with specific questions (preferably those that aren’t already answered online).
 If you’re planning to visit campus, perhaps you might even arrange a coffee chat or lunch, if they are available.
-For larger clubs, you might provide quick background information and ask if there’s another member of their club, even one with a similar background, who might be able to offer some insights and advice about his or her MIT Sloan experience.
+Or you might provide a quick background introduction and ask if there’s another member of their club, even one with a similar background, who might be able to offer some insights into and advice about his or her Tuck experience.

 Visit campus.
-The school’s website can only tell you so much; by far, a personal visit is the best possible research in the application process.
-If you have the means, we highly recommend you visit MIT Sloan in person, along with the campuses of your other top choices, to understand the significant differences in culture, teaching style, student body, recruiting opportunities, facilities, and so forth.
+Admissions officers at Tuck strongly encourage everyone to visit campus before attending.
+If you don’t have the opportunity to visit before applying, they will invite you to come for an on-campus interview.
+A school’s website can only tell you so much, and they want you to fully understand what you’re getting yourself into!
+If you have the means, we highly recommend you visit Tuck in person before applying along with the campuses of your other top choices to understand the significant differences in culture, teaching style, student body, recruiting opportunities, facilities, and so forth.
 You may be surprised at just how different each school can be and and how the reality can differ from the perception.
-We encourage you to take advantage of opportunities to visit campus and to engage through the Ambassadors Program.
-Because informal and impromptu encounters can be the most informative, don’t be afraid to approach students in less-formal settings.
+We encourage you to take advantage of formal opportunities to visit campus, including an applicant-initiated interview in which you can speak with admissions officers before submitting your application.
+Because informal and impromptu encounters can be the most informative, also don’t be afraid to approach students in less-formal settings.